esmero/archipelago-deployment/docs/ubuntu.md

 ```
 You are done!
 Open your most loved Web Browser and point it to http://localhost:8001

 Note: It can take some time to start the first time (Drupal needs some warming up).
-The Ubuntu deployment is WAY faster than the OSX deployment because of the way the bind mount volumens are handled by the driver.
+The Ubuntu deployment is WAY faster than the OSX deployment because of the way the bind mount volumes are handled by the driver.
 Our experience is that Archipelago basically reacts instantly!

 ### Need help?
 Blue Screen?
 Missed a step?
 Need a hug?